The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#StructuredComponent

-A Structured Component is a type of Component used to form a Structured trajectory.
+A Structured Component is a type of Component used to build a Structured Trajectory.

 has super-classes